coydog/coydog-resume/README.md

   installations of common CMS environments (WordPress, Joomla, Drupal).
 * Responded to spam incidents arising from insecure CGI scripts, malware injections, and account compromises.
+* Wrote shell scripts and oneliners to identify message ID's of spam with spoofed senders and the resulting bounce messages for mail queue management.
 * Configured Apache 2.2 and 2.4 with vhost includes.
 * Managed cron jobs and init scripts to meet customer needs.
 * Interfaced directly with customers via written communication.